python-pillow/Pillow/docs/porting.rst

 **Porting existing PIL-based code to Pillow**

 Pillow is a functional drop-in replacement for the Python Imaging Library.

+PIL is Python 2 only.
+Pillow dropped support for Python 2 in Pillow 7.0.
+So if you would like to run the latest version of Pillow, you will first and foremost need to port your code from Python 2 to 3.

 To run your existing PIL-compatible code with Pillow, it needs to be modified to import the ``Image`` module from the ``PIL`` namespace *instead* of the global namespace.
 Change this::

     import Image